kousuke-nakano/jQMC/examples/README.md

 ## example01

-Total energy of water molecule with the Jastrow-Slater determinant (JSD) anstaz.
+Total energy of water molecule with the Jastrow-Slater determinant (JSD) ansatz.
 One can learn how to obtain the VMC and LRDMC (in the extrapolated limit) energies of the water molecule, starting from scratch (i.e., DFT calculation by `pySCF` or `CP2K`), with cartesian GTOs.
 In this example, users can learn how to perform energy calculations using VMC and LRDMC methods with the simplest JSD, starting from either `PySCF` or `CP2K`.
 Additional applications can be explored by appropriately modifying the input files provided for `PySCF` or `CP2K` in this example.

 ## example02